guettli/programming-guidelines/README.rst

 It does not matter if you write foo() first, and then test_foo() or the other way round.
 But it makes sense to store both methods with one commit to your git repo.

+Several months later you discover a bug in your code.
+Or worse: our your customer discovers it.

+If you fix foo() you need to extend test_foo() or write a new method test_foo_special_case_...().
+Again both changes walk into the git repo like a pair of young lovers holding hands :-)

 This is untestable code
 .......................